confluentinc/csid-secrets-providers/azure/README.md

 ## KeyVaultConfigProvider

-This config provider is used to retrieve secrets from the Microsoft Azure Key Vault service.
+This config provider is used to retrieve secrets from the Microsoft Azure Key Vault service (https://azure.microsoft.com/en-us/services/key-vault/).

 ### Secret Value